Specialty-Specific vs. Multi-Specialty EHR

 Encouraged by various federal incentives such as Meaningful Use and MIPS, more and more healthcare providers are adopting and implementing EHR solutions in their practices.
-In response to the growing demand for health technology, the number of software vendors is constantly increasing as well.
+In response to the growing demand for healthcare software solutions, the number of software vendors is constantly increasing as well.
 By most estimates, there are approximately 500 vendors offering some kind of EHR solution.

 With numerous options available on the market, selecting the right EHR is a real challenge for healthcare providers.
 Before choosing the software for your practice you need to consider many things, including the type of solution you want — a specialty-specific EHR or a multi-specialty one.